Technology High School (Rohnert Park, California): Other data

 There are 1.4 students per computer, compared to the California statewide average of 5 students per computer.
 Many students go on to a higher educational institution while less than 20% go directly into the workforce.

 Faculty

-There is an average of 27 students per teacher.
-Full credentials are possessed by 83% of teachers, while the remaining teachers have emergency credentials or waivers.
+There is an average of 23 students per teacher.
+Full credentials are possessed by all of the teachers.
+Furthermore, 94% of faculty has 3 years or more experience teaching.
 Faculty retention has been an issue over the school's history.
 Retention rates were below 50% during the first several years of operation but current retention rates hover around 75%.

 Due to the small-school environment that Technology High School maintains there are at most 3 teachers in one department.
 This encourages teachers to work together on cross-curricular projects.
 Staff meetings happen at least once a week where the entire staff of the school gathers together to discuss any outstanding school wide issues.
 Another purpose of these meetings is to attempt to ensure consistency through the entire school.